pivotal/docs-tap/app-sso/concepts/levels-of-consumption.hbs.md

 # The three levels of AppSSO consumption

-This topic describes the different levels of consuming AppSSO services and explains when and why you might choose to use one level over the other.
+This topic describes the different levels of consuming AppSSO services and explains when and why you might choose to use one level over another.

-Generally, the recommendation is to consume AppSSO through `ClassClaim` but there can be situations where the lower level `WorkloadRegistration` or `ClientRegistration` are a better fit.
+Generally, the recommendation is to consume an AppSSO service via `ClassClaim` but there can be situations where the lower level `WorkloadRegistration` or `ClientRegistration` are a better fit.

-At its core consumption of AppSSO is about obtaining client credentials for an authorisation server and loading them into a running workload.
+At its core consumption of AppSSO is about obtaining client credentials for an authorization server and loading them into a running workload.
 In particular, it breaks down into the following steps:

 1. Define your environment-independent OAuth2 client configurations, e.g. client
    authentication method, scopes, ...

 1. Define your OAuth2 client's redirect URIs

-1. Specify the authorisation server that you want credentials for
+1. Specify the authorization server that you want credentials for

 1. Create a resource that expresses your configuration